idvorkin/idvorkin.github.io/_d/time-off-2024-02.md

 - ☐ Practice Daily
 - Magic for a kid hanging out at the magic store
 - Server at the Yellow Deli (the thing he wished for was "Grace")
-- Did magic for folks that had their own deck standing in front of the yellow Deli
+- Did magic for folks that had their deck standing in front of the Yellow Deli
-- ☐ Do a trick for a person #4
-- ☐ Do a trick for a person #5
-- ☐ Do a trick for a person #6
+- Zach nudged me to do magic!

 ### Biking